PJUllrich/workflow-demo/README.md

 The engine executes every command in the workflow and stores the result of the execution on the command.
 If a command instructs the workflow to wait, that command is set to `:waiting` and it will become the first command to be executed once the workflow is re-queued because a response has come in.

+If the engine re-runs a workflow, it will skip any `:completed` commands and will continue the execution of the workflow with the first command that is `:waiting`.

 ### Module Dependency Diagram
+Here's a rough dependency diagram between all the modules in this proof-of-concept:

 ```mermaid
 classDiagram
     Controller <..
 DocumentProducer